 The Working Group (and/or Technical Plenary) accepts input contributions for discussion, and agrees upon specific content for inclusion in the draft deliverable.

-The Rapporteur incorporates agreed content from contributions into the draft deliverable, and creates an output draft of the meeting editorial mistakes should be corrected by the editor.
-No content or structure changes are permitted.
+The Rapporteur incorporates agreed content from contributions into the draft deliverable, and creates an output draft of the meeting.
+At this time editorial mistakes should be corrected by the Rapporteur.
+No technical content or structure changes shall be made in the editing process.

-The output draft shall be available on the oneM2M portal document area no later than 7 days after close of the meeting
+The output draft shall be available as a contribution (with the deliverable number and version included in the “shortname” field) on the Portal Document area of the responsible oneM2M Working Group, no later than 7 days after close of the meeting

-After a 14 day review period during which corrections may be made, the draft shall be declared the Agreed output draft Deliverable of the meeting, and becomes the target version for future contributions.
+After a review period (not exceeding 14 days) during which corrections may be made, the draft shall be declared the Agreed output draft Deliverable of the meeting, uploaded to the oneM2M Portal Work Programme area as a new latest agreed draft version, and becomes the basis for future contributions.

 Steps c.1 and c.2 are iterative until a final draft deliverable is achieved.